boblovespi/ScrollyThingy/README.md

-# WorldTweaker
+# ScrollyThingy
-a mod that lets you add all the in-world crafting recipes
+literally does the same thing as ZenScroll